upskiller-xyz/base/base/Project Management/Meetings/Meeting 1.md

 ### ⚠️ Updates

 - [[Libny]] shared updates on [SpeckleCon](https://conf.speckle.systems/)
-- Deliverables for [[Belysningsstyftelse]] were discussed and documented
+- Deliverables for [[Belysningsstiftelsen]] were discussed and documented
 - [[Libny]] and [[Christoph]] will investigate on the availability of open data, incl. [boverket's API](https://www.boverket.se/sv/om-boverket/publicerat-av-boverket/oppna-data/)
 - [[Stasja]] will make the github repo and share the current obsidian documentation ✔️
 - [[Alejandro]] will look into synthetic data generator and share the existing code and paper with the [[Team]]